7 Prospecting Strategies for PPC Agencies

 6. Create content & partnerships

 Producing content is a great way to showcase your expertise and to address unique issues that individuals within your niche face.
 Writing content for your agency’s blog can be a time-consuming but effective way to sculpt your brand.
 It also allows you to have collateral for promotion on paid social.
-Although producing content for yourself to publish has its benefits,

 Another option is to form strategic partnerships and produce content as a guest writer.
 I would argue that this is even more valuable when it comes to prospecting and growing your agency.